EightBitBanger/FrameEngineGamework/README.md

 ## Application entry point
-The source file "Application.cpp" is the application layer entry point and the starting point for your application code.
+The source files "start.cpp" and "run.cpp" contain the application entry point and the starting point for your application code.
-The framework will provide you with the functions `Start()` and `Run()`.
-These functions will serve as an entry point for your application.
+The framework provides you with the functions `Start()` and `Run()`.
 The `Start()` function will be called once during application initiation while `Run()` will be called once per frame.

 <br><br/>